 - Cracks appear on the deck around the holes where the bolts are

 - Due to the various nose drops of lessers, boards break for the mast rail (thin and light boards)

-We also see that the RRD foils are also able not to demolish foilready vinboxes (despite the claim that you can use the RRD wind foils in regular finboxes)
+We also see that the RRD foils are also able to demolish non-foilready vinboxes (despite the claim that you can use the RRD wind foils in regular vinboxes)

 Conclusions and recommendations

 At least go for a more expensive and strong wind foil.
 These wind foils are a lot more durable than the cheap variants of less than 1,000 euros.
 Weight hardly plays a role with wind foils.
 Stiffness is many times more important.